-If you are earning above average income in your country, it's likely that you can give more generously than an average person can give.
-If you were born in a high-income country it is likely that your income is at least 10x that of the average person and roughly 100x that of someone living in extreme poverty.
+If you are earning above the average income in your country, it's likely that you can give more generously than an average person can give.
+If you were born in a high-income country, it is likely that your income is at least 10 times that of the average person and roughly 100 times that of someone living in extreme poverty.

 "Imagine a happy hour where you could either buy yourself a beer for five dollars or buy someone else a beer for five cents.
-If that were the case, we'd probably be pretty generous –next round's on me!" – William Macaskill, Doing Good Better
+If that were the case, we'd probably be pretty generous — next round's on me!"

 This realisation has led many people to choose to be generous with their relative wealth — whether they see this as an obligation to share their luck, or as an incredible opportunity to make a difference.

 Religious traditions across the world also ask their followers to not just give, but to give generously.
-In Judaism and Christianity this is made more explicit as a 10% of income contribution referred to as 'Tithe'.
+In Judaism and Christianity this is made more explicit as a contribution of 10% of income, referred to as tithe.